-- b.
-What is the steepest slope on the site (approximate percent slope)? [help] - c.
+- c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help] - d.
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help] - The draft geotechnical report from the adjacent property to the north indicates soils are comprised of silty sand with organics present. - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. [help] - e.
-Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. [help] - f.
-Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe. [help] - g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help]
+If so, describe. [help]